SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/overview/_index.en.md

 executed by the remote end.

-After the development of the WebDriver tests, you may face the need of running your tests on multiple browser and operating system combinations.
+After the development of the WebDriver tests, you may face the need to run your tests on multiple browsers and operating system combinations.
 This is where [Grid](/documentation/grid) comes into the picture.